Mila Kunis Stuns In Tight Pants And Blond Hair At L.A. Thai Restaurant

 Something about Mila Kunis’ L.A. food hunts always wind up making a headline: Mila rocking Daisy Dukes at a Jewish deli in L.A. made The Inquisitr‘s headlines earlier this year.
 The Family Guy actress appears to be fronting media outlets for a very specific reason of late, though.
-The actress, whose brunette locks are a part of her identity, is now blonde, with the debut proving a major talking point for Mila’s fans just this week.
+The actress, whose brunette locks are a part of her identity, is now blond, with the debut proving a major talking point for Mila’s fans just this week.

 Mila has gone blonde for her new role in Four Good Days, in which the actress will play a drug addict.

-Mila has been spotted rocking her blonde locks in a new set of photos obtained by Daily Mail.
+Mila has been spotted rocking her blond locks in a new set of photos obtained by Daily Mail.
 The 36-year-old was photographed at a Thai restaurant in Los Angeles yesterday, with images showing the mother of two in a parking lot.
 The star was looking stunning in a tight pair of buttercup-yellow pants paired with a nautical and striped t-shirt with a red collar – Mila was also seen wearing a blue baseball cap that’s already been spotted on her this week.
-The headgear wasn’t hiding the blonde hair, though.
+The headgear wasn’t hiding the blond hair, though.

 Mila was snapped smiling and looking fresh-faced outside the eatery, with images showing the actress holding her phone.
 Given that this star tends to rock a super low-frills wardrobe, a pair of fancy Golden Goose sneakers proved unusual.